Special Olympics Ireland: Purpose

 Special Olympics Ireland creates opportunities for children and adults with learning (intellectual) disabilities to take part in various sports training and competition year-round.
 To be eligible to take part in the Special Olympics programmes, participants have to have an intellectual/learning disability.

 Organisation

-In 2021, there were more than 8,000 Special Olympics athletes, aged 4 to 84, participating in 15 sports in 290 clubs throughout the island of Ireland.
+In 2021, there were more than 8,000 Special Olympics athletes, aged 4 with no upper age limit, participating in 15 sports in 290 clubs throughout the island of Ireland.
 These athletes benefit from taking regular sport training and competition programmes.
 It is broken up into five regions: Special Olympics Connaught, Special Olympics Leinster, Special Olympics Munster, Special Olympics Ulster and Special Olympics Eastern Region, which is for the Dublin Clubs.

 Special Olympics Ireland Games

 The Special Olympics Ireland Games are held every four years.